-The System offers two types of flexible spending accounts for all City employees: a medical reimbursement account and a dependent care account.
+The System offers two types of flexible spending accounts for all City employees: a medical reimbursement account and a dependent care reimbursement account.
 Most of the administration for these accounts is provided through a third-party administrator, whose fees are provided by the City through the System.
-The current administrator is WageWorks, Inc.
+The administrator in fiscal year 2015 was WageWorks, Inc.

-The System utilizes a third-party administrator to provide most of the administration for a cafeteria plan offered to employees represented by the Municipal Executives Association, elected officials and certain unrepresented employees.
+The System utilizes a third-party administrator to provide most of the administration for a cafeteria plan offered to employees represented by the Municipal Executives Association, elected officials, and certain unrepresented employees.
 The fees of this administrator are provided by the City through the System.
 The current administrator is Employee Benefits Specialists, Inc.